mcti-sefip/NLP-MCTI-PPF/Systematic_Review/README.md

 ## What is Systematic Literature Review

-The systematic literature review's (SLR) goal is to gather similar materials (papers, books, etc.) in order to answer a given scientific question ot to realize an overview of a scientific base in the literature regarding an issue.
+The systematic literature review's (SLR) goal is to gather similar materials (papers, books, etc.) in order to answer a given scientific question or to realize an overview of a scientific base in the literature regarding an issue.

 ## What are the steps to produce a SLR